Discussion in 'General Parenting' started by timer lady, Jun 10, 2007.

 I have maintained all along on this board that some parents don't understand that an adversarial relationship with the school staff is not in the best interests of the child.
 I know that many see it as being a "warrior mom" but in this case it has backfired and the parents are going to lose the services they were advocating for.

 I agree with you - I've had to hold husband back from verbally whaling on various school staff.
 It's never appropriate & would have damaged a working relationship I had worked on for a very long time.

 And I believe there is a huge difference between assertive & adversarial.
-Over the years, I've compromised on many items on the IEP; school district compromised as well.
+Over the years, I've compromised on many items on the IEP; SD compromised as well.
 In the end, we always came up with a viable workable solution.